 Frequently Asked Questions

-User stories are short, simple description of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
+User stories are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
 They typically follow a simple template:

 As a <type of user>, I want <some goal> so that <some reason>.